-All eligible applicants will have the opportunity to record a one-minute candidate video introducing themselves and highlighting their platform for the ASI Elections website.
+All eligible applicants will have the opportunity to record a 30-45 second platform video introducing themselves and highlighting their platform for the ASI Elections website.

 a) Candidate videos will be recorded by ASI Communications Video Productions Team following the Mandatory Candidate Meeting.
 Videos not recorded following the Mandatory Candidate Meeting will not be uploaded to ASI's digital platforms.